nullcatalyst/react-flux-context/README.md

 // Some time later...

-// This can be called at any time ThemeContext.set("dark");
+// This can be updated at any time, even outside of a React render
+// Calling it will cause a re-render of all <Context.Consumer /> elements ThemeContext.set("dark");

 // Or you could still use the traditional method to update within the render cycle:
 // <ThemeContext.Provider value={value}>
 //     {/* children */}
 // </ThemeContext.Provider>
 ```